 Deans, department chairs, directors, principal investigators and other university officials are responsible for appropriate stewardship of university resources.
 As such, individuals using university resources for business, travel expenses and/or are purchasing items to be owned by Stanford share the responsibility of ensuring that these resources are used appropriately, support the university mission and comply with university policies, applicable laws and regulations and sponsor and donor restrictions.
 This applies to all purchasing activities as well as Business and Travel Expense reimbursement.

 Personal expenses and purchases that are not made on behalf of the university or for use by the university are not permitted.
 These may be considered fraudulent transactions.
 Purchases must be for the use and benefit of Stanford University, regardless of intent to reimburse Stanford.
-If any Stanford user associated with the purchase commits purposeful fraudulent or other inappropriate behavior regarding the proper use of the requisitioning and purchasing process, it will be considered serious misconduct and will result in disciplinary action.
+If any Stanford user associated with the purchase commits purposeful fraudulent or other inappropriate behavior regarding the proper use of the requisitioning and purchasing process, it will be considered serious misconduct and will result in disciplinary action, up to, and including termination.